pietro14/Big_Data-course/README.md

 # Big_Data_Course
-This directory contains the following documentation on the summer course Big Data Management and Analysis in Linux.
+This directory contains the following documentation on the summer course Big Data Management and Analysis in Linux:
+  - Course Syllabus
+  - Assignements
+  - Grades